To Top

 Perhaps the most important state in the 2024 US elections as far as gambling concerns go, voters in the Show-Me State will not only decide on the composition of their legislature for the next four years but their governor, a new casino at the Lake of the Ozarks and a referendum on online gambling on Nov.
 5.

-Polling by 5387 from late last year shows Republican nominee Mike Kehoe with a small lead over Democrat Crystal Quade when it comes to the governorship.
-Kehoe has not made significant public statements on his sentiment on gambling expansion in the state.
+Polling by 5386 from late last year shows Republican nominee Mike Kehoe with a small lead over Democrat Crystal Quade when it comes to the governorship.
+Both candidates recently expressed support7 for legalized online sports betting in the state.

 The partisan nature of the Missouri legislature could shift somewhat after the 2024 elections.
 Democrats might gain enough seats to end Republicans’ supermajority.